uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 ## Getting started with the app

-> Check out official docs for more scenarios and tutorial.
+> Check out official docs for more scenarios and [tutorial](https://docs.uniform.dev/sitecore/deploy/getting-started/sitecore-jss-nextjs-tutorial).

 ### TL;DR version

-1. Configure `.env` file according to your environment specifics (see docs for more info and `.env-example` file).
+1. Configure `.env` file according to your environment specifics (see `.env-example` file).
 1. Create `.npmrc` file with NPM_TOKEN, so you can download the `@uniformdev` packages.
 1. `npm install`
 1. `npm run dev` to start development server.